 Six-year-old girl arrested at Florida school

-Police bodycam footage released on 25 February has captured the moment a visibly distressed child was arrested at her school in Orlando, Florida in September 2019.
+Police bodycam footage captured the moment a visibly distressed child was arrested at her school in Orlando.

-The six-year-old girl was restrained with zip ties and escorted to a waiting police car after misbehaving in class.

 The person whose bodycam captured the ordeal was fired after an internal investigation by the Orlando Police Department.
 Officer Dennis Turner had not followed the correct protocol, which states that a police officer must have their supervisor's approval to arrest any child under the age of 12.